 The engine is equipped with a water temperature regulator.
 When the engine coolant is below the correct operating temperature, jacket water circulates through the engine cylinder block and into the engine cylinder head.
 The coolant then returns to the cylinder block via an internal passage that bypasses the valve of the coolant temperature regulator.
-This system ensures that coolant flows around the engine under cold operating conditions.
+This return ensures that coolant flows around the engine under cold operating conditions.
 The water temperature regulator begins to open when the engine jacket water has reached the correct minimum operating temperature.
-As the jacket water coolant temperature rises above the minimum operating temperature the water temperature regulator opens further allowing more coolant through the radiator to dissipate excess heat.
+As the jacket water coolant temperature rises above the minimum operating temperature, the water temperature regulator opens further allowing more coolant through the radiator to dissipate excess heat.

 The progressive opening of the water temperature regulator operates the progressive closing of the bypass passage between the cylinder block and head.
-This system ensures maximum coolant flow to the radiator in order to achieve maximum heat dissipation.

-Note: Perkins discourages the use of all air flow restriction devices such as radiator shutters.
-Restriction of the air flow can result in the following: high exhaust temperatures, power loss, excessive fan usage and reduction in fuel economy.
+This action ensures maximum coolant flow to the radiator to achieve maximum heat dissipation.
+Note: Do not restrict the air flow.
+Restriction of the air flow can damage the fuel system.
+Perkins discourages the use of all air flow restriction devices such as radiator shutters.
+Restriction of the air flow can result in the following: high exhaust temperatures, power loss, excessive fan usage, and reduction in fuel economy.

-A cab heater is beneficial in very cold weather.
-The feed from the engine and the return lines from the cab should be insulated in order to reduce heat loss to the outside air.
+A cab heater is beneficial in cold weather.
+The feed from the engine and the return lines from the cab should be insulated to reduce heat loss to the outside air.